OdinProAgrica/hpycc/README.rst

 Make sure you install the right client tools for your HPCC version and add the dir to your system path, e.g. C:\\Program Files (x86)\\HPCCSystems\\X.X.X\\clienttools\\bin.

-Tests and docker contianer functions require docker to spin up HPCC environments.
+Tests and docker container functions require docker to spin up HPCC environments.

 Main Functions
 --------------